manugowdab/crudoperationsjava/README.md

 # crudoperationsjava

-# Sunbase Project
+# CRUD Student Management system

-This project is a simple web application for managing customer information.
-It fetch Customer Details data using API and Store in Local Database.
-It allows users to view a list of customers, add new customers, edit existing customer details, delete customers and search for customers based on various criteria like firstname, city, email and phone no.
+This project is a simple web application for managing student information.
+It fetch student data and Store in Local Database.
+It allows users to view a list of students, add new student, edit existing student details, delete student.

 ## Features

-- **Customer List**: View a list of all customers with their details such as first name, last name, address, email, and phone number.
+- **students List**: View a list of all Students with their details such as name, dob, address, email, and phone number.
-- **Add Customer**: Add a new customer to the system by providing their details.
+- **Add Students**: Add a new student to the system by providing their details.
-- **Edit Customer**: Modify existing customer information.
+- **Edit student**: Modify existing customer information.
-- **Delete Customer**: Remove a customer from the system.
+- **Delete student**: Remove a student from the system.
-- **Search**: Search for customers by first name, city, email, or phone number.
-- **Pagination**: Navigate through the customer list using pagination controls.

 ## Technologies Used